apache/accumulo-website/contributor/bylaws.md

 ## Commit Then Review (CTR)

 Accumulo follows a commit-then-review (CTR) policy.
-This only means that it is not strictly a requirement to achieve consensus prior to committing code changes to the code repository.
+This means that consensus is not required prior to committing.
 Committers can make changes to the codebase without seeking approval beforehand, and those changes are assumed to be approved unless an objection is raised afterwards.
 Only if an objection is raised must a vote take place on the code change.